armada-alliance/cardano-minter/README.md

-# This is an old and deprecated tutorial.
-Now will be archived just for people to use the old tutorial for their own education
+***This is a deprecated tutorial.
+Now, it will be archived just for people to use the old tutorial for their own education***

 # How to create a NFT on the Cardano blockchain using JavaScript